AvirukthGT/revenue-optimization-engine/README.md

 The **Revenue Optimization Engine** is a full-stack data platform engineered to solve the inefficiencies of static pricing in e-commerce.
 In a market where consumer demand fluctuates hourly due to external factors like weather and competitor moves, relied-upon "cost-plus" pricing strategies often leave money on the table.

-This project integrates disparate data sources—historical sales records, real-time competitor pricing, and hyper-local weather forecasts—into a unified predictive model.
+This project integrates disparate data sources, historical sales records, real-time competitor pricing, and hyper-local weather forecasts, into a unified predictive model.
 By leveraging machine learning to understand demand elasticity, the system recommends optimal price points that maximize Total Revenue (GMV) while adhering to strict business guardrails.

 The platform demonstrates a **complete data lifecycle**, from automated infrastructure provisioning (IaC) and batch ingestion to complex dbt transformations and a user-facing analytical dashboard that empowers category managers to simulate pricing scenarios in real-time.